Ghassan Abu-Sittah Explained

 Career

-Abu-Sittah first visited the Gaza Strip as a medical student during the First Intifada in 1989.[8]
-[9] He was inspired to focus on conflict medicine by Ang Swee Chai.
-Abu-Sittah traveled to Gaza as a member of Medical Aid for Palestinians to provide medical assistance during the Second Intifada, the 2008-2009 Gaza War, the 2012 Israeli operation in the Gaza Strip, the 2014 Gaza War, and the 2018–2019 Gaza border protests.[10]
-[11] He has also worked in war zones in Iraq, Lebanon, Syria, and Yemen.
+Abu-Sittah first visited the Gaza Strip as a medical student during the First Intifada in 1989.[9]
+[10] He was inspired to focus on conflict medicine by Ang Swee Chai.
+Abu-Sittah traveled to Gaza as a member of Medical Aid for Palestinians to provide medical assistance during the Second Intifada, the 2008-2009 Gaza War, the 2012 Israeli operation in the Gaza Strip, the 2014 Gaza War, and the 2018–2019 Gaza border protests.[11]
+[12] He worked on voluntary missions in twelve crisis and conflict areas in the West Asia, like in Iraq, Lebanon, Syria, and Yemen, where he supported local clinics and doctors.[13]

 Abu-Sittah was an editor and co-author of the book Reconstructing the War Injured Patient (2017) and The War Injured Child: From Point of Injury Treatment Through Management and Continuum of Care (2023).
 He is a trustee of the Institute for Palestine Studies.[14]
 In April 2024, he was elected the Rector of the University of Glasgow.[15]